USS West Haven

-USS West Haven (ID-2159) was a steel–hulled freighter that saw service with the U.S. Navy during World War I, and which later saw convoy service during the Battle of the Atlantic in World War II.
+USS West Haven (ID-2159) was a steel–hulled freighter that served the United States Navy in World War I, and later servedin convoys in the Battle of the Atlantic in World War II.

-Originally named War Flame, West Haven completed two supply voyages for the Navy during World War I, and two relief missions in the immediate postwar period before being decommissioned.
-Between the wars, West Haven was placed in commercial service as SS West Haven and operated for several different companies.
-In 1929 her name was changed to SS Marian Otis Chandler and in 1938 to SS Onomea.
+Originally named War Flame, West Haven completed two supply voyages for the Navy in World War I, and two relief missions in the immediate postwar period before being decommissioned.
+Between the wars, West Haven was in commercial service as West Haven and operated for several different companies.
+In 1929 her name was changed to Marian Otis Chandler and in 1938 to Onomea.